 Ok, that’s not a very scientific statement, but just look at it.
 Have you seen anything like that before?
 A kind of “pheasant” with a long neck, red eyes, blue-skinned cheeks and an eccentric crest made of a bunch of feathers on its head!

 Hoatzins are rather clumsy birds and they are bad at flying.
 They mostly hop from branch to branch around the oxbow lakes.
 This is because their pectoral muscles are not very developed, their digestive system taking more space than in other birds (see next fact).

 The hoatzin is nicknamed “stinkbird”.
-The bad smell, result of its fermentation-based digestion, spreads in the whole of its body.
-It is never hunted by the local populations, because its flesh stinks and has a bad taste.
+The bad smell, the result of its fermentation-based digestion, spreads in the whole of its body.
+It is never hunted by the local populations because its flesh stinks and has a bad taste.
 It can, however, be hunted by hawks or other large birds.

 Where did I go to spot hoatzins?

-The Manu National Park is one of the most biodiverse region of the Amazon Basin.
-It can be reach by going on a tour to the park from Cusco.
+Manu National Park in Peru is one of the most biodiverse regions of the Amazon Basin.
+It can be reached by going on a tour of the park from Cusco.
 The itinerary will take you through the cloud forest down to the lowland rainforest, on the Alto Madre de Dios and Manu rivers.
 Along the Manu River, two oxbow lakes are usually visited: Cocha Otorongo and Cocha Salvador.
 Sailing is only permitted on the Cocha Salvador lake.